Winter

 Snowshoe Safety

 Remember, every snowshoe trip (even a short easy one) can be hazardous, dangerous or potentially fatal if appropriate precautions are not taken.
-We strongly suggest checking the snow conditions before going out: CAC North Shore Forecast
+We strongly suggest checking the avalanche conditions before going out: CAC bulletins

 Hiking below the snowline